January 22, 2018 Weather Forecast

 Hilo

 Today: Occasional showers and possibly a thunderstorm.
-Low around 64.
-Light west wind.
-Chance of precipitation is 90%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tonight: Occasional showers and possibly a thunderstorm.
 High near 76.
 Light and variable wind.
 Chance of precipitation is 100%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Occasional showers and possibly a thunderstorm.
+Tonight: Occasional showers and possibly a thunderstorm.
 Low around 64.
 West wind 3 to 5 mph.
 Chance of precipitation is 100%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

+Tomorrow: Showers likely.
+Cloudy, with a high near 76.
+Calm wind becoming east around 5 mph.
+Chance of precipitation is 70%.
+New precipitation amounts of less than a tenth of an inch possible.

 Kona

 Today: Isolated showers and thunderstorms.
 Widespread haze.
+Mostly sunny, with a high near 77.
+Calm wind becoming west 5 to 7 mph.
+Chance of precipitation is 20%.

+Tonight: Isolated showers and thunderstorms before midnight.
+Widespread haze.
 Partly cloudy, with a low around 61.
 Calm wind.
 Chance of precipitation is 20%.

-Tonight: Isolated thunderstorms before noon, then isolated showers and thunderstorms after noon.
+Tomorrow: Isolated showers after noon.
 Widespread haze.
 Mostly sunny, with a high near 78.
-Calm wind becoming west 5 to 8 mph.
+Calm wind becoming west 5 to 7 mph.
 Chance of precipitation is 20%.

-Tomorrow: Isolated showers and thunderstorms before midnight, then isolated thunderstorms after midnight.
-Widespread haze.
-Partly cloudy, with a low around 63.
-East wind 3 to 5 mph.
-Chance of precipitation is 20%.

 Waimea

+Today: Scattered showers and thunderstorms, then showers likely and possibly a thunderstorm after noon.
+Mostly cloudy, with a high near 71.
+Breezy, with a northeast wind 13 to 17 mph, with gusts as high as 25 mph.
+Chance of precipitation is 60%.
+New rainfall amounts between three quarters and one inch possible.

-Today: Scattered showers and thunderstorms.
+Tonight: Scattered showers and thunderstorms, then showers likely and possibly a thunderstorm after midnight.
 Mostly cloudy, with a low around 53.
-East northeast wind around 13 mph.
+Breezy, with a northeast wind 10 to 16 mph, with gusts as high as 24 mph.
+Chance of precipitation is 70%.
+New rainfall amounts between a half and three quarters of an inch possible.

+Tomorrow: Scattered showers.
+Mostly cloudy, with a high near 72.
+Breezy, with a northeast wind 10 to 18 mph, with gusts as high as 25 mph.
 Chance of precipitation is 50%.
-New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tonight: Scattered showers and thunderstorms.
-Partly sunny, with a high near 72.
-Breezy, with a northeast wind 13 to 17 mph, with gusts as high as 24 mph.
-Chance of precipitation is 50%.
-New rainfall amounts between a quarter and half of an inch possible.
+New precipitation amounts between a tenth and quarter of an inch possible.

-Tomorrow: Showers likely and possibly a thunderstorm before midnight, then scattered showers and thunderstorms after midnight.
-Mostly cloudy, with a low around 54.
-Breezy, with an east northeast wind 11 to 16 mph, with gusts as high as 22 mph.
-Chance of precipitation is 60%.
-New rainfall amounts between a quarter and half of an inch possible.

 Kohala

 Today: Showers likely and possibly a thunderstorm.
-Mostly cloudy, with a low around 46.
-Breezy, with an east wind around 17 mph, with gusts as high as 31 mph.
-Chance of precipitation is 60%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tonight: Showers likely and possibly a thunderstorm.
 Cloudy, with a high near 67.
 Breezy, with an east northeast wind 17 to 21 mph, with gusts as high as 31 mph.
 Chance of precipitation is 70%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Showers likely and possibly a thunderstorm.
+Tonight: Showers likely and possibly a thunderstorm.
 Cloudy, with a low around 46.
 Windy, with an east wind 20 to 23 mph, with gusts as high as 34 mph.
 Chance of precipitation is 70%.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

+Tomorrow: Showers likely, mainly before noon.
+Cloudy, with a high near 68.
+Windy, with an east northeast wind 18 to 24 mph, with gusts as high as 34 mph.
+Chance of precipitation is 60%.
+New precipitation amounts of less than a tenth of an inch possible.

 South Point

-Today: Showers likely and possibly a thunderstorm.
+Today: Showers likely and possibly a thunderstorm before noon, then scattered showers and thunderstorms after noon.
 Widespread haze.
-Mostly cloudy, with a low around 69.
-Breezy, with an east northeast wind around 21 mph, with gusts as high as 26 mph.
+Mostly cloudy, with a high near 77.
+Windy, with an east northeast wind 21 to 24 mph, with gusts as high as 30 mph.
 Chance of precipitation is 60%.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tonight: Showers likely and possibly a thunderstorm before noon, then scattered showers and thunderstorms after noon.
+Tonight: Showers likely and possibly a thunderstorm before midnight, then scattered showers and thunderstorms after midnight.
 Widespread haze.
-Partly sunny, with a high near 78.
-Breezy, with an east wind around 22 mph, with gusts as high as 28 mph.
+Mostly cloudy, with a low around 69.
+Windy, with a northeast wind 20 to 23 mph, with gusts as high as 30 mph.
 Chance of precipitation is 60%.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Showers likely and possibly a thunderstorm before midnight, then scattered showers and thunderstorms after midnight.
+Tomorrow: Scattered showers.
 Widespread haze.
-Mostly cloudy, with a low around 71.
-Breezy, with a north wind 20 to 22 mph, with gusts as high as 28 mph.
-Chance of precipitation is 60%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.
+Partly sunny, with a high near 78.
+Windy, with an east northeast wind 20 to 23 mph, with gusts as high as 30 mph.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

 Puna

 Today: Occasional showers and possibly a thunderstorm.
+High near 75.
+Light and variable wind becoming northeast 5 to 7 mph in the morning.
+Chance of precipitation is 100%.
+New rainfall amounts between three quarters and one inch possible.

+Tonight: Occasional showers and possibly a thunderstorm.
 Low around 62.
-Northwest wind around 5 mph.
+West northwest wind 3 to 5 mph.
 Chance of precipitation is 100%.
-New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
+New rainfall amounts between a half and three quarters of an inch possible.

-Tonight: Occasional showers and possibly a thunderstorm.
-High near 76.
-Northeast wind 5 to 8 mph becoming light and variable in the afternoon.
-Chance of precipitation is 80%.
-New rainfall amounts between a quarter and half of an inch possible.
+Tomorrow: Showers likely.
+Cloudy, with a high near 75.
+Light and variable wind becoming east northeast 5 to 7 mph in the morning.
+Chance of precipitation is 70%.
+New precipitation amounts between a tenth and quarter of an inch possible.

-Tomorrow: Occasional showers and possibly a thunderstorm.
-Low around 63.
-West wind 3 to 6 mph.
-Chance of precipitation is 90%.
-New rainfall amounts between a quarter and half of an inch possible.

 Waikoloa

-Today: Isolated showers and thunderstorms.
-Partly cloudy, with a low around 61.
-East wind around 11 mph.
-Chance of precipitation is 20%.

-Tonight: Scattered showers and thunderstorms, mainly after noon.
+Today: Scattered showers and thunderstorms, mainly after noon.
 Partly sunny, with a high near 78.
 Breezy, with an east northeast wind 10 to 17 mph, with gusts as high as 24 mph.
 Chance of precipitation is 40%.
 New rainfall amounts between a quarter and half of an inch possible.

-Tomorrow: Isolated showers and thunderstorms before midnight.
+Tonight: Isolated showers and thunderstorms before midnight.
 Partly cloudy, with a low around 61.
 East wind 9 to 14 mph, with gusts as high as 22 mph.
 Chance of precipitation is 20%.

-A long band of unstable cumulus clouds and showers near the Big Island this evening will slowly drift north by tomorrow increasing clouds and showers over Maui county.
-Elsewhere moderate trade winds will focus clouds and showers over windward and mountain areas of each island.
-A weak upper level disturbance will help to enhance shower activity through Wednesday.
-Lighter winds with land and sea breezes are forecast from Thursday onward as the ridge north of the islands weakens.
+Tomorrow: Mostly sunny, with a high near 79.
+Northeast wind 9 to 14 mph, with gusts as high as 18 mph.

 Data Courtesy of NOAA.gov